DvirHayat/DvirHayat/README.md

 - 👋 Hi, I’m @DvirHayat
-- 👀 I’m interested in Software Development, Data, and in the future ML development.
+- 👀 I’m interested in Software Development, Data, and ML development.
-- 🌱 I’m currently learning C#, SQL and algorithms.
 - Excited about creating solutions to problems through coding.
 - 📫 How to reach me:dvir.chayat@gmail.com